 Below are all the techniques mentioned above, including the use of the Shift and Alt keys:

-To control the smoothing via guide points:
+To control the smoothing through control points:

 It often happens that the guides are not visible, but by the shape of the line, it is clear that they are there.
 In such cases, you need to switch to the Move tool and select the desired point.
-The guides will appear, after which you need to switch back to Bend mode.
+The guides will appear, after which you need to go back to Bend mode.

 - Click inside the closed contour to fill the area.
 A plus will be added to the drop icon.